exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

       should be sufficient to reach consensus.
     - All `Precommit` messages must be correct.

-- If the check is successful, then check all transactions for correctness and if they are all correct, then proceed to their execution, which results in `Block` (if not all transactions are correct, the node must stop working and signalize error).
-Its hash must coincide with the hash of the block from the message, if this did not happen, then this is an indication of a critical
+- If the check is successful, then check all transactions in the block for correctness.
-  failure: either the majority of the network is byzantine or the nodes' software is corrupted.
+  If some transactions are incorrect, stop working and signal about an unrecoverable error.
+- Execute all transactions.
+If the hash of the blockchain state after the execution diverges from that in the `Block` message, stop working and signal about an unrecoverable error.

 - Add the block to the blockchain and move to a new height.
 Set to `0` the value of the variable `locked_round` at the new height.